sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

 at the very least, should have provided test code to help the "hackers" understand where their code is going wrong.
 It would also help if the user had stated what measures they took to solve the problem.
 Overall, this entry makes the original poster seem lazy, and could impact the chances of them getting help from "hackers" in the future.

-After reading this, have a boilerplate as to how I can construct smarter questions Always panic trying to think of one, so have to step back and think Especially when asking professors, since they also have things to do Don't waste others time
+After this experience, I feel that I have a boilerplate for constructing smarter questions.
+Especially when asking professors, since they also have things to do Don't waste others time
 Is a good way to exercise other soft skills